mlr-org/mlr/README.md

 # Features

-* Clear S3 interface to R classification, regression, clustering and survival analysis methods
+* Clear **S3** interface to R **classification, regression, clustering and survival** analysis methods
 * Possibility to fit, predict, evaluate and resample models
 * Easy extension mechanism through S3 inheritance
 * Abstract description of learners and tasks by properties
 * Parameter system for learners to encode data types and constraints
 * Many convenience methods and generic building blocks for your machine learning experiments
-* Resampling methods like bootstrapping, cross-validation and subsampling
+* Resampling methods like **bootstrapping, cross-validation and subsampling**
 * Extensive visualizations for e.g. ROC curves, predictions and partial predictions
 * Benchmarking of learners for multiple data sets
-* Easy hyperparameter tuning using different optimization strategies, including potent configurators like iterated F-racing (irace) or sequential model-based optimization
+* Easy hyperparameter tuning using different optimization strategies, including potent configurators like **iterated F-racing (irace) or sequential model-based optimization**
-* Variable selection with filters and wrappers
+* **Variable selection with filters and wrappers**
 * Nested resampling of models with tuning and feature selection
-* Cost-sensitive learning, threshold tuning and imbalance correction
+* **Cost-sensitive learning, threshold tuning and imbalance correction**
 * Wrapper mechanism to extend learner functionality in complex and custom ways
 * Combine different processing steps to a complex data mining chain that can be jointly optimized
-* OpenML connector for the Open Machine Learning server
+* **OpenML** connector for the Open Machine Learning server
-* Extension points to integrate your own stuff
-* Parallelization is built-in
+* **Parallelization** is built-in
 * Unit-testing
-* Detailed tutorial
+* **Detailed tutorial**

 # Get in Touch

-Please use the issue tracker for problems, questions and feature requests.
+Please use the issue tracker for bugs, questions and feature requests.

-We also do not hate beginners and it is perfectly valid to mark an issue as "Question".
-However, simple usage questions are better suited at [Stackoverflow using the 'mlr' tag](https://stackoverflow.com/questions/tagged/mlr).
+Simple usage questions are better suited at [Stackoverflow using the 'mlr' tag](https://stackoverflow.com/questions/tagged/mlr).

-Please don't forget that all of us work in academia and put a lot of work into this project, simply because we like it, not because we are specifically paid for it.
+Please don't forget that all of us work in academia and put a lot of work into this project - simply because we like it, not because we are paid for it.

-We also welcome pull requests or new developers.
-Just make sure that you have a glance at our [**mlr** coding guidelines](https://github.com/mlr-org/mlr/wiki/Developer-Instructions#mlr-coding-guidelines) before.
+New development efforts should go into [`mlr3`](https://github.com/mlr-org/mlr3).
+We have a [developer guide](https://github.com/mlr-org/mlr/wiki/Developer-Instructions#mlr-coding-guidelines) and our own coding style which can easily applied by using the `mlr_style` from the [styler](https://github.com/r-lib/styler) package.

 # mlr-tutorial